How many of you made goals in the last year or two that have fallen through the cracks?

 First, I need to be clear; who cares if the uncompleted is larger?
 So what?
-This isn’t the time for judgement or shame- that will get you nowhere and send you backwards.
+This isn’t the time for judgment or shame- that will get you nowhere and send you backward.
 We are moving forward starting today!

 Is all this making you uncomfortable?
 Too bad.
 Keep looking at that list.

 Just remember that everyone who is reading this blog will have a list as well, including me.
 (Look, one more time, I get it: we all got sideswiped by 2020.
 But, again, it’s time to take control back of our lives.
 And, you are starting right now.)